aheze/OpenFind/README.md

 #  Find

 Find 1.3 is separated into targets.
-Inside each target, if there is a `Controller`, make one my just calling the initializer.
+Inside each target, if there is a `Controller`, make one by just calling the initializer.
 If there is only a view controller, use the static `make` function.

 Example: